circonus/product-docs/circonus3/visualizations/bar.md

 ## Metrics & axes

-Select the **Metrics & axes** tab to change the way each individual metric is shown on the chart.
+Select the **Metrics & Axes** tab to change the way each metric is shown on the chart.
 The data series are styled in the Metrics section, while the axes are styled in the X and Y axis sections.

 **Metrics**